callumgare/sentry-lambda-http-proxy-issue/README.md

-A sentry issue reproduction test case.
+A reproduction test case for https://github.com/getsentry/sentry-javascript/issues/17774.

 To deploy first install dependencies with `npm install` then run: